MSS Medical Education Committee (EdCom)

 Outaouais President

-Med-2 Class President (Mtl)
+Med-2 Class President (Montreal)

-Med-4 Class President
+Med-2 Class President (Outaouais)

 PECO promotes the continuous improvement of the MDCM program by making recommendations about program objectives, content, instruction, learning environment, compliance with Faculty policies, and the performance of cohorts of medical graduates from McGill.